DREAM MORE THIS WINTER

 6. STAY POSITIVE

 Darker days can be a downer.
 Put some time aside each night to help you end the day feeling positive as the evenings get inkier.
 A natter on the phone with a friend, summing up your day in a diary or some gentle night-time yoga stretches - can all help you go to sleep feeling happier and more content.
 Our sense of smell can help here too as it has an amazing power to change our mood.
-If you are feeling a bit blue as the winter draws in, try our GLOW After Dark Face Oil.
+If you are feeling a bit blue as the winter draws in, try our GLOW Night-time Face Oil.
 It contains a mood-brightening mix of warm orange, geranium, myrrh and litsea oil - (litsea has been used in Chinese medicine for generations to calm the mind and nudge away negative thoughts).
 Apply before bed as part of your night-time skincare routine to nourish skin through the colder months and to lift your spirit as you drop off to sleep.

 Explore the Kiss the Moon range of night-time skincare, bath & body and home fragrance products at kissthemoon.com